 We just published a case study/how to article in Training Magazine based on a half-day customized writing workshop we did for a medicalcredentialing organization.
 In a nutshell, the organization was struggling with the letters it sent to its diplomates—the letters were long (five pageswasn’t unusual); contained too much information; and often containedinformation that readers didn’t necessarily need.
 We analyzed the letters and developed a workshop that focused on these issues and more.When we followed up with the organization three months later, they listed the many efficiencies they’d gained from our workshop, some of which included fewer questions from readers about the letters, reduced time spent writing, cost-savings, and no more proofreading/editing required by the organization’s director.
 This organization was very pleased with what wewere able to accomplish in such a short timeframe.

-When writing a technical, scientific, or business document, writers should take the time to ensure that they understand why they're writing and what they hope to accomplish.
+When writing a technical, scientific, or business document, writers should take the time to ensure that they understand why they're writing and what they hope to accomplish and use concise writing techniques.